“Nothing changes really about love”

 I have been thinking a lot about this process recently because when I sent Voodoo, I turned a few heads.
 I turned a few heads when I sent To Bolt, too.

-I won’t dispute that I am an above-average rock climber, but the peculiar thing is I do not think success in either of those two routes – which I focus on because that is what people consciously list as my achievements – has all that much to do with rock climbing.
+I won’t dispute that I am an above-average rock climber, but the peculiar thing is I do not think success in either of those two routes – which I focus on because that is what people consistently list as my achievements – has all that much to do with rock climbing.

-In fact, if I took a quarter of the people who praise me and think of me as “stronger” or “better” and I put them in front of To Bolt or in front of Voodoo, and I said “okay, do everything for this route” and they actually did that, meaning they wrote off work as much as possible, drove long distances, paid too much money for gear, kept coming back, prioritized sleep and health and even endangered relationships– then yes , given the uncontrollable elements like good conditions and lack of injuries, they would succeed.
+In fact, if I took a quarter of the people who praise me and think of me as “stronger” or “better” and I put them in front of To Bolt or in front of Voodoo, and I said “okay, do everything for this route” and they actually did that, meaning they wrote off work as much as possible, drove long distances, paid too much money for gear, kept coming back, prioritized sleep and health and even endangered relationships– then yes , given luck with the uncontrollable elements like good conditions and lack of injuries, they would succeed.

 In this way, Voodoo taught me about myself.